DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-02-15-new-course-wizard-available.md

 ---
 title: New course wizard as launched for accredited bodies
-description: The new course wizard is now available to accredited bodies.
+description: The new course wizard is now available to accredited bodies
 date: 2020-02-15
 screenshots:
   items: